aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 ## Overview

-The following scenarios are supported for Locally Running and Debugging with the Serverless Application Model:
+The toolkit supports the following scenarios for Locally Running and Debugging code using the Serverless Application Model:

 -   Invoking SAM Template Lambda Function Resources
--   API Gateway requests against SAM Template Lambda Function Resources
+-   making API Gateway style requests against SAM Template Lambda Function Resources
 -   Invoking standalone Lambda Function Handlers
--   API Gateway requests against standalone Lambda Function Handlers

----

-Users can Locally Debug SAM Applications in the following ways:

--   Debug Configurations - Launch a Debugging session using the Debug Panel in VS Code and pressing F5.
--   Local SAM Templates View - One UI Location to see and act on all SAM Applications / Functions
--   CodeLenses on Lambda Handlers - Locally run and debug a Lambda handler function without any SAM Template associations
+Each scenario has one or more relevant user experiences.
+The different debugging functionalities are discussed first.
+Then, the various user experiences are discussed, along with which scenarios they apply to.

 ## What can be Debugged Locally

 ### SAM Template Resources

 SAM Template Resources of type `AWS::Serverless::Function` represent Lambda functions.
 The corresponding Lambda function code (if present) can be locally Run or Debugged.
-The SAM CLI is used to invoke the Lambda function similar to how it is run in the cloud, and a debugger can be attached to the Lambda function code.
+The SAM CLI is used to invoke the Lambda function similar to how it is run in the cloud.
+A debugger can be attached to the invoked Lambda function code.

-If the SAM Template Resource contains an event of type [Api](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-api.html), the SAM CLI can also be used to invoke the Lambda function in a manner similar to how they are invoked through API Gateway.
+If the SAM Template Resource contains an event of type [Api](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-property-function-api.html), it can be locally hosted.
+A REST request would trigger the Lambda handler as if it were called by API Gateway.

 ### Standalone Lambda Function Handlers

 Lambda Function Handler code can be locally Run or Debugged, even if it does not belong to a SAM Application.
-A temporary SAM Application is produced behind the scenes to contain the handler of interest, and the SAM CLI is used to invoke the Lambda function, as outlined in SAM Template Resources.
-Afterwards, the temporary SAM Application is removed.
+The Toolkit produces a temporary SAM Application to contain the handler code.
+This temporary SAM Application is handled as mentioned in the above section SAM Template Resources.
+At the end of the debug session, the temporary SAM Application is removed.

 In this mode, any SAM Templates that a Handler is associated with are ignored.
-This prevents confusion/errors introduced when trying to resolve between SAM Template Resource handlers with code (examples include incorrectly determining a function's lambda handler string, or situations where more than one resource references the same function).
+This prevents confusion/errors introduced when trying to determine an association between code and SAM Template Resource handlers (examples include incorrectly determining a function's lambda handler string, or situations where more than one resource references the same function).

-The Toolkit does not provide support for locally running or debugging standalone Lambda function handlers in a manner emulating API Gateway.
-The code should be referenced from a SAM Template to use the API Gateway style debugging mentioned in the earlier section.
+The Toolkit does not provide support for locally running or debugging standalone Lambda function handlers as API Gateway calls.
+The code should be referenced from a SAM Template in order to use the API Gateway style debugging features mentioned in the earlier section.

 ## What can be configured for a Debug session?

-The following parameters influence a debug seession.
+The following parameters influence a debug session.
+These are user-configured (discussed in the Debugging Experiences section).

 | Property                | Description                                          | Used by Standalone Lambda Handler | Used by SAM Template Resources |
 | ----------------------- | ---------------------------------------------------- | --------------------------------- | ------------------------------ |